jkazan/wetch/README.md

 ```

 # Important
-I am currently using four different accuweather API keys in order to
+`wetch.sh` is using four different accuweather API keys in order to
 increase number of calls allowed per day.
 Alter the code as you wish,
 per the MIT license.